Rashidun cavalry: Hima breeding ground

 Hima natural reserve which instituted by the early leaders of Islam caliphate were one of the main factor for their army to be able to keep supplying mounts in large numbers.
 This breeding institution were formed by the caliphs Nejd, where the steppe vegetation apparent in Arabia.
 The Hima breeding fields were consisted of large area maintained the vegetative and the animals could lived and bred completely free, as no one are allowed to enter the Hima except the rightful owner of the animals which bred on there.

 The history of Hima breeding grounds preservation as an effort to supply the army with mounts were rooted from the early Islam period, where Modern Islamic studies researchers theorized institution of Hima by caliph Umar, who inspired by the earliest Hima established in Medina during the time of Muhammad.
 Muhammad has declared the valley of Naqi (Wadi an-Naqi) to be reserved for the army mounts usage.
 Another known Hima breeding grounds during the caliphate were in Kufa, which supervised by Rabi' al Kinda, father in law of the son of Sa'd ibn Abi Waqqas, governor of Kufa during caliphate of Umar and Uthman.
 Muhammad himself instructed that some of private property at the outskirts of Medina was transformed into Hima.
 Banu Kilab tribe from Hawazin confederation were known to manage the Ḥima Ḍarīyya in Nejd.

-Caliph Umar particularly ordered the extensive establishments of Hima in the conquered areas in Iraq and Levant after the battle of Yarmuk and the battle of Qadisiyyah, as the Rashidun caliphate gained large swath of territory after those two battles.
+Caliph Umar particularly ordered the extensive establishments of Hima in the conquered areas in Iraq and Levant after the Battle of the Yarmuk and the Battle of al-Qadisiyyahh, as the Rashidun caliphate gained large swath of territory after those two battles.
 Another reason the caliph Umar moved Hima from Medina was the increasing military demand for camels for which the lands near Medina no longer sufficed.
 According to classical Muslim sources, caliph Umar acquired some fertile land in Arabia which were deemed fit for large-scale camel breeding to be established as Hima, government-reserved land property used as pasture to raise camels that were being prepared to be sent to the front line for Jihad conquests.
 Early sources recorded that the Hima of Rabadha and Diriyah produced 4.000 war camels annually during the reign of Umar, while during the reign of Uthman, both Hima lands further expanded until al-Rabadha Hima alone could produce 4.000 war camels.
 At the time of Uthman's death, there were said to be around 1.000 war camels already prepared in al-Rabadhah.

 The Hima breeding program of stockbreeding were soon adopted by the Ghassanids Arabs who supplied horses to the Byzantines.
 The Lakhmids Arabs in Iraq who used the Persian breed as their horses, also adopted the Hima system with success.
 The Hima breeding grounds in Nejd survived until the 20th century during the reign of the kingdom of Saudi Arabia government abolished those reserve places in 1957.
 The reason of the abolition were presumed by Shamekh as the effort of Saudi government to encourage sendentarization.